Napa Valley’s northernmost town is also its most chill. Little Calistoga

 The duck soup is unforgettable, bringing many guests back each time they visit Calistoga.
 Give it a try.

-Image Source: Mountain View Hotel & Spa, Yelp
+Image Source: Mount View Hotel & Spa, Yelp

 Take a dip:

 In the mud baths, that is.
-Book an appointment for one of Calistoga’s famed mud bath experiences at the Mountain View Hotel & Spa
+Book an appointment for one of Calistoga’s famed mud bath experiences at the Mount View Hotel & Spa

 to experience luxury and history in one go.
 The hotel was founded by Johnny Ghisolfo (of Johnny’s!) in 1920, and while it has undergone many additions, renovations, and new owners, the historic charm remains.